-How bile duct cancer can affect your diet
+Find out how bile duct cancer (cholangiocarcinoma) can affect your diet.

 Many people who have bile duct cancer lose their appetite and some may lose weight.
-If you have jaundice it may be difficult for your body to take in fat from your diet.
-You may need to take supplements to boost your calorie intake and you may need to avoid fatty food until you have had treatment to relieve the jaundice.
+If you have jaundice it can be difficult for your body to take in fat from your diet.
+You might need to take supplements to boost your calorie intake, and you may need to avoid fatty food until you have had treatment to relieve the jaundice.

-After surgery any problems you may have with eating will depend on the type of surgery you had.
+Any problems you might have with eating after surgery will depend on the type of surgery you had.
 Some surgery to cure bile duct cancer involves removing the gallbladder, part of the bowel, the liver and pancreas.
 This type of operation can lead to diarrhoea.
-After this type of surgery, when you eat, you may need to take supplements to help you digest some foods.
+And when you eat you may need to take supplements to help you digest some foods.

 Tell your doctor or specialist nurse about any digestive symptoms so they can give you treatment to control them.
 It can sometimes take time to get things right.

 Snacks and small meals